Hernando112/AIO-Component-Tester/README.md

-This is my electronic independent project feel free to use it or re-create or even re-design it in your way
+This is my electronic independent project

+Feel free to use it or re-create or even re-design it in your way